Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 2

 We are still

-camped in the woods & it is
+Camped in the woods & it is

 just lovely but the old

-Broche [[?]] being nasty
+Bosche started being nasty

 again this morning making

-big attacks.
-Where he has not
+big attacks. so far he has not

-gained much hit the guns are
+gained much but the guns are

 rolling & booming like a